krysopath/secure-development-policy/rationale.md

 Info security is a fundamental scientific, social and engineering challenge, that interacts strongly with many other common properties and events of human life.

-One of the bigger misunderstanding on people selling computer is, that they there is actually not one computer being sold.
-In truth, a computer consists of many of pieces of hardware, that are actually a complete compuer themselves.
+One of the bigger misunderstanding on buying a computer is that they there is actually not one atomic computer being bought.
+In truth, a computer consists of many of pieces of hardware, that are actually complete computers themselves.
 These run software interdependently, offloadeding work to each other.
 All are `fast==trusted==insecure` and have to be taken into account, when describing the security of any computer.

 Xzibits Iron Law of Computer Architecture:
 > Yo dawg, I heard you like computers, so I put a computer in your computer, so you can compute while you compute